Harvard Has Long Been the World's Top College. Trump's Sanction Puts Its Allure at Risk

 CAMBRIDGE, Mass.: For students around the world, an acceptance letter to Harvard University has represented the pinnacle of achievement, offering a spot among the elite at a campus that produces Nobel Prize winners, captains of industry and global leaders.
 That allure is now in jeopardy.
 In its intensifying fight with the White House, Harvard was dealt its heaviest blow yet on

-For students around the world, an acceptance letter to Harvard University has represented the pinnacle of achievement, offering a spot among the elite at a campus that produces Nobel Prize winners, captains of industry and global leaders.That allure is now in jeopardy.
-In its intensifying fight with the White House, Harvard was dealt its heaviest blow yet on Thursday, when the government blocked the Ivy League school from enrolling foreign stude…
+For students around the world, receiving an acceptance letter from Harvard University has represented the pinnacle of academic achievement, offering a place among the elite on a campus that produces Nobel Prize winners, business leaders, and globally influential figures.

 Coverage Details